 I identified with Eric Weinstein so much because of the shared struggles with the educational system.

-He’s an inspiration as I’ve faced similar obstacles especially with the focus of compliance in the educational system over creativity, curiosity, even intellect has hurt me in my educational career.
+He’s an inspiration as I’ve faced similar obstacles, especially with the focus on compliance in the educational system over creativity, curiosity, and even intellect has hurt me in my educational career.

 I started writing these essays and making videos because ideas are the currency of the 21st century.
 I humbly believe the ideas I share could help others as I pursue my Curiosities.